Please change to our global website

 Share this article

 The term “flu” is somewhat misleading as it does not involve an actual influenza virus but rather reflects the body and mind’s response to the absence of nicotine.
+The last cigarette marks the start of the body’s healing process, and as nicotine intake drops, especially for those who smoked for a long time, noticeable changes can occur.

 Some of the symptoms are genuinely physical, and some are the result of a mental process caused by the belief that the former smoker has made a tremendous sacrifice by giving up something they enjoyed.

 It is this thought process that causes cravings, and it’s important to understand that cravings are real physical feelings with no physical cause.
+Nicotine addiction is the underlying reason for these withdrawal symptoms.

 The important thing to remember is that there is nothing negative about quitting smoking – the real physical symptoms are extremely mild and really easy to deal with and as long as you use a method to quit smoking that changes the way you think about smoking and quitting smoking, the cravings simply aren’t an issue.
+Quitting smoking also reduces the risk of respiratory diseases such as influenza and pneumonia.

 Some so called experts believe that the primary cause of smoker’s flu is nicotine withdrawal – yet millions of smokers have quit without suffering any discomfort at all.
 Even chain-smokers!